 John Engberg is a senior economist at the RAND Corporation.
 He specializes in applied statistical methods and microeconomics.
 Engberg's research spans the areas of education, health, labor markets, economic development, and crime.
 One theme that connects much of this work is the analysis of data that contain temporal and spatial dependencies; his evaluation of the impact of state enterprise zone programs on local housing and labor markets and his analysis of public school teachers' collective bargaining contracts exemplify this.

-Engberg's ongoing projects include an evaluation of the Bill and Melinda Gates Foundation's Intensive Partnership for Effective Teaching Initiative, and three randomized control trials of education programs.
-These RCTs include evaluations of a project-based-learning advanced placement curricula, a restorative practices K-12 behavioral program, and a new method for screening applicants for an advanced manufacturing training program delivered by a community college.
+Engberg's ongoing projects include an evaluation of the Bill and Melinda Gates Foundation's Intensive Partnership for Effective Teaching Initiative, a research study of the Wallace Foundation's Partnerships for Social and Emotional Learning Initiative, and two randomized control trials of education programs.
+These RCTs include evaluations of a restorative practices K-12 behavioral program and a new method for screening applicants for an advanced manufacturing training program delivered by a community college.

 Prior to joining RAND, Engberg was an associate professor of economics at the Heinz School of Public Policy and Management at Carnegie Mellon University.
 He also served as the research director of the Carnegie Mellon Census Data Research Center, one of only a few places in the United States where researchers can obtain access to confidential census data.